by Lisa Fuller | Sep 8, 2014 | Connection & Love, Cooperation, General, Parenting, Power struggle

 It feels like we do this every.
 Single.
 Day.

-As our demo came to an end, an observing parent vigorously raised her hand, “You were going really fast just then and I’m not sure what happened but it sounded awesome.
+I got the idea to create scripts because in a parenting class while role-playing a conversation, between a parent and teen (forgetting to talk out the garbage), using Positive Discipline tools, an observing parent vigorously raised her hand, “You were going really fast just then and I’m not sure what happened but it sounded awesome.
 Could you go through it again but this time slowly so I can understand?”

 The Conversation Guide slows down the parent child interaction.
 Think of it as parenting in slow motion, word by word, so you can rewind at any time.

 It’s true, there are many ways to parent that fit with the Positive Discipline principles.
-My hope is that the four approaches I’ve offered here give you confidence to find your own genuine parenting voice.
+My hope is that the four approaches I’ve offered here give you confidence to find your genuine voice.
 One that’s both kind and firm – respectful of your child and yourself.

 Okay, back to my morning with the boys… what could I have done differently?
 Let’s see what happens when I ask a question instead of yelling demands at them.